Wenfei-Xian/Somatic_mutation_in_high_heterogyzous/Readme.md

-Identification the position of short reads
+# Classification the position of short reads alignment

+## step1